dutu/b-tails/guide/apps/signal.md

 ![signal.png](/images/signal.png)

 {: .highlight }
-For privacy reasons, the application is set-up so that the configuration is not persistent; it is cleared when Tails reboots.
-This means every time after a reboot, you'd need to link Signal to your account.
-It is possible to set-up a persistent configuration, but this is not described here.
+For privacy, the application's configuration is not persistent and resets with every Tails reboot.<br>
+As a result, after each reboot you link Signal to your account.<br>
+Although possible, the process for setting up a persistent configuration isn't covered in this instruction.

 ---
 ### Install Signal